 Play Nice was written for harpist Elizabeth Panzer, but it can also be played on toy piano by one (or two) people.
 If you want to play it on some other instrument, I'm likely to be fine with that.

 Landscaping for Privacy was originally written for spoken voice and an arpeggiated keyboard.
 The text is by Linda Norton.
-There's a version for acoustic piano, spoken voice, and pre-recorded tape, and also an ensemble version for flute, clarinet, violin, cello, piano, percussion, and spoken voice.
+There's a version for acoustic piano, spoken voice, and pre-recorded tape, and also an ensemble version.

 FlamingO is for an orchestra divided into three simultaneous bands, with samplers and pre-recorded electronics.

 Wolf Chaser is for amplified and processed scordatura violin, optional percussion, and pre-recorded electronics.
 There is a video by Vittoria Chierici which can accompany performances of the piece.

 Baby-Angel Barcarolle was commissioned by the New England Conservatory Preparatory Division to be a piece for two young violinists to play.
 You are welcome to play it on other instruments if you like.
 Baby-Angel Barcarolle is December 16th in A Book of Days.

 The Marriage of Heaven and Hell is for voice, flute, soprano sax, oboe, bassoon, electric guitar, bass, piano, and percussion.
 It is a setting of three proverbs by William Blake.
 The last section can also be performed as a standalone piece called Enough for voice, bass, and piano.

 Born Dancin' is for amplified and processed cello and drum machine.
 The piece is based on a really excellent story by Donald Barthelme.